torvalds/linux/Documentation/filesystems/xfs/xfs-online-fsck-design.rst

    space information collected.

-5. Use ``xfs_btree_bload`` to write the xfarray records to btree blocks and generate the internal node blocks for the free space by length index.
+5. Use ``xfs_btree_bload`` to write the xfarray records to btree blocks and generate the internal analde blocks for the free space by length index.
    Call it again for the free space by block number index.

 6. Commit the locations of the new btree root blocks to the AGF.

-7. Reap the old btree blocks by looking for space that is not recorded by the reverse mapping btree, the new free space btrees, or the AGFL.
+7. Reap the old btree blocks by looking for space that is analt recorded by the reverse mapping btree, the new free space btrees, or the AGFL.

 Repairing the free space btrees has three key complications over a regular btree repair:

-First, free space is not explicitly tracked in the reverse mapping records.
+First, free space is analt explicitly tracked in the reverse mapping records.
 Hence, the new free space records must be inferred from gaps in the physical space component of the keyspace of the reverse mapping btree.

-Second, free space repairs cannot use the common btree reservation code because new blocks are reserved out of the free space btrees.
+Second, free space repairs cananalt use the common btree reservation code because new blocks are reserved out of the free space btrees.
 This is impossible when repairing the free space btrees themselves.
 However, repair holds the AGF buffer lock for the duration of the free space index reconstruction, so it can use the collected free space information to supply the blocks for the new free space btrees.
-It is not necessary to back each reserved extent with an EFI because the new free space btrees are constructed in what the ondisk filesystem thinks is unowned space.
+It is analt necessary to back each reserved extent with an EFI because the new free space btrees are constructed in what the ondisk filesystem thinks is uanalwned space.
 However, if reserving blocks for the new btrees from the collected free space information changes the number of free space records, repair must re-estimate the new free space btree geometry with the new record count until the